Simspace/island/README.md

 7.  `Structured :: (tP -> *) -> (tS -> *) -> (tL -> *) -> ? tP tS tL -> *`
     This part of the API isn't nailed down yet, but the idea is that we want to be able to talk about a record with a sum field where one of the constructors has a record field.
 One idea here is that you might want to provide three Functors: one which says what to do with the products, one which says what to do with the sums, and one which says what to do with the leaves.
 8.  `CoStructured :: (tP -> *) -> (tS -> *) -> (tL -> *) -> ? tP tS tL -> *`
-    Whatever we end up deciding for Alg, given the other shapes in this list we will probably want an instantiation in which all the products become sums and vice-versa.
+    Whatever we end up deciding for Structured, given the other shapes in this list we will probably want an instantiation in which all the products become sums and vice-versa.

 Operations
 ---